ankishb/ml-toolbox/tutorials/ml-short-notes.md

 - which can be nullify/Invalidate
 - For example: Earth is oval shaped, this is **null Nypothesis**, and earth is flat, is **alternative hypothesis**.

+## Z-test:
+`Std-dev = sigma/sqrt(N)`
+`Z = (X - mu) / std-dev`
+`Z critical value for α = 0.05 (one tailed) would be 1.65 as seen from the z table.`
+- Therefore, if we get Z greater than the Z critical value, we can reject the null hypothesis.
+- We know that confidence interval depends on the standard deviation of the data.
+If we introduce outliers into the data, the standard deviation increases, and hence the confidence interval also increases.
+- The standard error of the mean is the standard deviation by the square root of the number of values.
+- To check, if we have sufficient evidence to reject the null, we use `two tailed test`.
+It states that, the `z critical value for a 2 tailed test would be ±2.58`.
+If calculated z value is less than z_critical, we cann't reject null hypothesis.

 ## Type-I and type-II error:
 A medical researcher wants to compare the effectiveness of two medications.
 The null and alternative hypotheses are:
 1. Null hypothesis (H0): μ1= μ2